Prince-Koladiya09/snip_url/README.md

 > **Short links with a little magic** ✨

-A full-stack URL shortener built with Node.js + Express + MongoDB + React + Vite.
-Create, track, and organize short links with a beautiful UI, click analytics, password protection, and more.
+A production-grade, full-stack URL shortener built with Node.js + Express + MongoDB + React + Vite.
+Deployed on AWS with a CloudFront CDN, EC2 backend, and a fully automated GitHub Actions CI/CD pipeline.

 ---